jshchnz/claude-code-image/README.md

 Then configure your API key:
 > "Set up image generation" or `/image:configure`

-Start creating:
-> "Generate an image of a mountain lake at dawn"

 ## Quick Start

 After installing, simply ask Claude to create images: